zcanfes/3d-lmnet-pytorch/README.md

 # Implementation of 3D-LMNet with PyTorch
-This repository contains the unofficial PyTorch implementation of the paper [3D-LMNet: Latent Embedding Matching For Accurate and Diverse 3D Point Cloud Reconstruction From a Single Image](https://arxiv.org/abs/1807.07796).
+This repository contains the **unofficial PyTorch implementation** of the paper [3D-LMNet: Latent Embedding Matching For Accurate and Diverse 3D Point Cloud Reconstruction From a Single Image](https://arxiv.org/abs/1807.07796) which is originally implemented in TensorFlow.
+The official TensorFlow implementation of the paper provided by the authors can be found [here](https://github.com/val-iisc/3d-lmnet).

+To cite the original work of the authors you can use the following:
 ```
 @inproceedings{mandikal20183dlmnet,
  author = {Mandikal, Priyanka and Navaneet, K L and Agarwal, Mayank and Babu, R Venkatesh},